MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-rdl-report-layout.md

 ---
-title: "Creating an RDL Layout Report"
+title: Creating an RDL layout report
-description: "Describes the steps involved in creating a report that uses an RDL layout."
+description: Describes the steps involved in creating a report that uses an RDL layout.
 author: SusanneWindfeldPedersen
 ms.custom: na
 ms.date: 12/01/2023